MichalMoravik/fiber-go-docker/README.md

 1. Use/Pull/Fork this template
 2. Navigate to the folder
-3. Change the name to your project's name in `go.mod` file
+3. Change the name to your project's name in the `go.mod` file
 4. Run `docker-compose up`

 > If the port 8089 is already occupied on your machine, go to